kubernetes/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

 * **How can a rollout fail?
 Can it impact already running workloads?**
   Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?
+  The rollout should not fail.
+Feature gate only needs to be enabled on `kube-controller-manager`.
+So it is either enabled or disabled.

 * **What specific metrics should inform a rollback?**
+  If for some reason, the user does not want the workload to failover to a different running node after the original node is shutdown and the `out-of-service`  taint is applied, a rollback can be done.
+I don't see why it is needed though as user can prevent the failover from happening by not applying the `out-of-service` taint.

 * **Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?**
   Describe manual testing that was done and the outcomes.
   Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.
+  We will manually test upgrade from 1.24 to 1.25 and rollback from 1.25 to 1.24.

 * **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**
   Even if applying deprecation policies, they may still surprise some users.
+  No.

 ### Monitoring Requirements